ElhabashyLab/ISDB/README.md

 - Hadeer Elhabashy

 # Contact
-If you have any questions or inquiries, please feel free to contact Hadeer Elhabashy at (Hadeer.elhabashy@tuebingen.mpg.de)
+If you have any questions or inquiries, please feel free to contact Hadeer Elhabashy at (Elhabashylab [@] gmail.com))